HeDeAnTheonlyone/mcexe/README.md

 ## Usage

-1. (optional) Add the folder where you unzipped the files to your path environment variables for easier access to the mcexe.exe file.
+1. (optional) Add the folder where you unzipped the files to your path environment variables for easier access to the mcexe command.
-2. Run mcexe.exe either directly in your datapack root directory without arguments or<br>run it from anywhere else with the `-path "path to your datapack"` arguments (It automatically recognize if it's an absolute or relative file path)
+2. Run mcexe either directly in your datapack root directory without arguments or<br>run it from anywhere else with the `-path "path/to/your/datapack"` arguments (It automatically recognize if it's an absolute or relative file path)
 3. Retrieve your compiled program from the newly generated `out` folder in your datapack.
-(There will also be the interpreted .Zig file, .obj object file, and if you're on windows a .pbd file)
+(There will also be subfolders that contain other files for internal stuff)